WithoutHaste/ColorPalette/documentation/FormatACO.md

 ## Properties

-ColorPalette: the palette loaded from or saved to file.
+`ColorPalette`: the palette loaded from file, or to be saved to file.

 ## Constructor